Anti-tumor activity of cabozantinib by FAK down-regulation in human oral squamous cell carcinoma

 Figure 2A shows that when compared to control cells, cabozantinib-treated cells in G2/M phase showed concentration-dependent increase in BHY and HSC-3 cells while a decrease in S phase accordingly with the concentration of cabozantinib.
 Figure 2B shows cyclin B1 and phosphor-histone H3 expression increased with increase in the concentration of cabozantinib expression, whereas the cyclin A expression was decreased.

 Figure 2: Cell cycle analysis in cabozantinib-treated cells.
 (A) Histogram analysis of cell cycle distribution after 0.5 or 1 µM cabozantinib treatment.
-(B) Immunoblotting of proteins involved in cell cycle regulation. β-actin was used as total control.
+(B) Immunoblotting of proteins involved in cell cycle regulation. beta-Actin was used as total control.
 Data was obtained from three independent experiments

 Apoptotic signaling pathway